budach/pysster/README.md

 ## pysster: a Sequence-STructure classifiER  [![Build Status](https://travis-ci.org/budach/pysster.svg?branch=master)](https://travis-ci.org/budach/pysster) [![Build status](https://ci.appveyor.com/api/projects/status/b7kkrb0qu5fsanbh/branch/master?svg=true)](https://ci.appveyor.com/project/budach/pysster/branch/master) [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)
 ### Learning Sequence And Structure Motifs In Biological Sequences Using Convolutional Neural Networks

 pysster is a Python package for training and interpretation of convolutional neural networks on biological sequence data.
-Sequences are classified by learning sequence and structure motifs and the package offers sensible default parameters, an optional hyper-parameter optimization procedure and options to visualize learned motifs.
+Sequences are classified by learning sequence (and optionally structure) motifs and the package offers sensible default parameters, a hyper-parameter optimization procedure and options to visualize learned motifs.
 The main features of the package are:

 * multi-class and single-label or multi-label classifications
-* sensible default parameters and an optional hyper-parameter tuning
+* hyper-parameter tuning (grid search)
-* learning of motifs + interpretation in terms of positional and class enrichment and motif co-occurrence
+* interpretation of learned motifs in terms of positional and class enrichment and motif co-occurrence
 * support of input strings over user-defined alphabets (e.g. applicable to DNA, RNA, protein data)
 * optional use of structure information, handcrafted features and recurrent layers
 * seamless CPU or GPU computation

-The preprint can be found on [bioRxiv](https://www.biorxiv.org/content/early/2018/02/06/230086).
+The corresponding *Bioinformatics* paper can be found [here](https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/bty222/4962494).

 If you run into bugs, missing documentation or if you have a feature request, feel free to open an issue.